imoutsatsos/uno-choice-plugin/README.md

 }
 ```

-Whenever the user changes the option of the States parameter, the Cities parameter will get dynamically updated.
+Whenever the user changes the option of the States parameter, the 'Cities' parameter will get dynamically updated.
 Note
-how that the **States** referenced parameter is in the script binding and can be used directly.
+how that the **'States'** referenced parameter is in the script binding and can be used directly.

 You can use a Reactive parameter type for things like displaying the list of Maven artifacts, given a group ID.